 4. Choose Force Quit.

-3. Restart Mac
+3. Restart Your Apple Mac Computer or laptop

-Close all the apps on Mac.
+Close all the apps on the Mac.
 [Apple Logo > Force Quit > Select All Apps > Force Quit]

 1. Click on the Apple Logo on a Mac computer.